NEWS

 Talk/AGM April 21st at Cholesbury Village Hall:

-After refreshments at 7pm on Iona McMillan Citizen Science Coordinator, Chilterns National Landscape will discuss the importance of Citizen Science in helping nature’s recovery with particular reference to our 9 Chilterns Chalk Streams.
-Her talk will highlight the vital role played by citizens’ observations in, for example, detecting pollution incidents and monitoring restoration schemes and she will explain how everyone can get involved.
-This will be followed by our brief AGM.
+After refreshments Iona McMillan, Citizen Science Coordinator, Chilterns National Landscape, gave an excellent presentation on the importance of Citizen Science in helping nature’s recovery,with particular reference to our 9 Chilterns Chalk Streams in the Chilterns.
+Her talk highlighted the vital role played by citizens’ observations in, for example, detecting pollution incidents and monitoring restoration schemes and she explained how everyone can get involved.
+Do visit the Project’s website at www.chilternstreams.org/ and find the links to the Citizens’ Science page www.chilternstreams.org/our-work/citizen-science/, together with much else.

 Committee:

-We have two vacancies on the Committee and would welcome new faces.
+The present Committee was re-elected.
+We have two vacancies and would welcome new faces.
 We need Committee members to help organse and support our work, from transplanting snowdrops, planting native daffodils, and propagating rare species such harebells; to other activities such as raising awareness of the importance of our environment through our website, talks, activities such as moth events, and through newsletters etc. And we want to help young people learn more about our Commons through the DofE scheme.
 If you would like to join our friendly group please get in touch with our Chairman, Richard Wilne richard.wilne@gmail.com.

 Commons Report